ferrous26/keychain/README.markdown

 Design Concept
 ==============

-The API is designed for you to think of working with the keychain based on using key/value pairs to specify what you want.
+The API is designed for you to think of working with the keychain based on key/value pair matching.

 This is a further distilation of how things work with the new Snow Leopard APIs for accessing the keychain.
 Ideally things now work in a much more Ruby-like way than they would had you used the originally set of C functions.

 Reference
 =========